j-mohamed/prayer-times/README.md

 # prayer-times
-This is a SIMPL# Module that will allow you to display prayer times based on your location.
+This is a Crestron SIMPL# Module that will allow you to display prayer times based on your location.

 #HELP_BEGIN